 Are you authenticating with the user currently running the commands?
 If not, check how the username has been setup or pass the

 -u username commands to specify a user.

 Is your YAML file correctly indented?
 You may need to line up your whitespace correctly.
 Indentation level is significant in YAML.
 You can use

 yamlint to check your playbook.
 For more information, refer to the YAML primer at: http://docs.ansible.com/YAMLSyntax.html

 - are considered list items or plays.
 Items with the format of

 key: value operate as hashes or dictionaries.
 Ensure you don't have extra or missing

 If you are having trouble running a job from a playbook, you should review the playbook YAML file.
-When importing a playbook, either manually or via a source control mechanism, keep in mind that the host definition is controlled by Tower and should be set to
+When importing a playbook, either manually or via a source control mechanism, keep in mind that the host definition is controlled by the controller and should be set to